AtamanskiyAndroidDev/CustomSegmentControl/README.md

-# CustomSegmentControl
+# CustomSegmentedControl

-A customized segment control on Objective-c
+A customized segmented control on Objective-c

 ##Requirements##